undeadC0rp/theyips/README.md

 # The Yips CLI

-Release distribution repository for the [theyips-cli](https://github.com/undeadC0rp/theyips-cli) tool.
+Release distribution repository for the The Yips cli.

 ## Install